spiffe/tornjak/docs/quickstart/README.md

 ### Choosing the Statefulset Deployment

 Depending on your use case, you can deploy Tornjak in different configurations.
 Note we have deprecated support of the use case where parts of Tornjak run on the same container as SPIRE.

-Currently, we support two distinct deployment schemes:
+Currently, we support two deployment schemes:

 1. Only the Tornjak backend (to make Tornjak API calls)  is run as a separate container on the same pod that exposes only one port (to communicate with the Tornjak backend).
 It requires more deployment steps to deploy or use the frontend.
 However, this deployment type is fully-supported, has a smaller sidecar image without the frontend components, and ensures that the frontend and backend share no memory.
 2. The Tornjak frontend (UI) and backend run in the same container that exposes two separate ports (one frontend and one backend).
 This is useful for getting started with Tornjak with minimal deployment steps.